giubbas/ga-project-4/README.md

 I based the style on two colors: one type of green and one type of lilac.

-I made the wave on the background thanks to an easy app called "Shape Divider App" that simplified the process.
+I made the wave in the background thanks to an easy app called "Shape Divider App" that simplified the process.

 <div>
 <img src="readme-images/front-home.png">